How to Properly Clean an Apartment Before the Big Move

 Before rushing to hire professional services, check if the dirt is manageable.

-Start cleaning by clearing the area of movable items, then follow these expert tips and DIY solutions for cost-effective results.
+Start to clean an apartment by clearing the area of movable items, then follow these expert tips and DIY solutions for cost-effective results:

 Entering a new apartment means a fresh start.
 It’s like having a clean slate that enhances health, wards off pests, and impresses guests.